bioinformatics-policlinicogemelli/Varan-Release/README.md

 To create a new study folder, the user must give .vcf files as input to the program.
 This can be done as follows:

-<b>Folder</b>: user must organize a folder containing all of the vcf files and a csv file where the patient IDs and samples IDs are listed.
+<b>Folder</b>: user must organize a folder containing all of the vcf files and a tsv file where the patient IDs and samples IDs are listed.
 The structure of this folder have to follow the one reported below </li>

 ```
 input_folder/